gilchristb78/UE5-ChunkSphere/README.md

 3. Loop left to right along the top row
      -  Add a Triangle
      -  If we are not at the end of our row, add an "upside down" triangle
 4. Continue looping through rows until our bottom row corresponds with the bottom edge

+### Set Final Material Values

+This function will prepare the data before it is applies to the mesh.
+This will consist of a few operations:
+- Calculate UV's by taking the position of the normal vertices in the 3 axis. this can then be used in a blueprint for triplanar mapping.
+- Update the vertices to have correct positionings relative to the actor location (corner[0]), Some amount of noise, and craters.
+- calculate normals and tangents <br>*****note this is too slow and should be redone***
+- Remove all values that reference the fake border used for normal mapping